-Will you be writing your own marriage vows, or will you be using one of these romantic, beautiful religious marriage vows?
+Will you be writing your own marriage vows, or will you be using one of these romantic, beautiful religious wedding vows?

-In this article you will read about some of the most beautiful religious marriage vows out there.
-They can be a good starting point for you if you wish to write your own beautiful marriage vows.
+In this article, you will read about some of the most beautiful religious marriage vows out there.
+They can also be a good starting point for you if you wish to write your own beautiful marital vows.

 It can be a great way to incorporate traditional wedding vows into your non-traditional wedding.
 So here it is, a list of religious, beautiful marriage vows for your inspiration and information.